 What additional cover options are available?

-As well as being dedicated to finding you the most competitive quotes and providing you with the right policy, we also offer a range of additional cover.
+As well as being dedicated to finding you quotes and providing you with the right policy, we also offer a range of additional cover.

 If you want to top up your policy with extra protection and further put your mind at ease, you can choose from a number of different options: